 Voicing Audiobooks: Online

-Tamsin is a distinguished audiobook director and producer, who has worked with actors including Juliet Stevenson, Thandie Newton, David Tennant, Billie Piper and Hugh Grant, and in 2021 she directed Kenneth Branagh in All the Sonnets of Shakespeare.
+Tamsin has directed audiobooks with, amongst others, Juliet Stevenson, Thandie Newton, David Tennant, Billie Piper, Andrew Lincoln and Hugh Grant.
+In 2021, she directed Sir Kenneth Branagh and Lolita Chakrabarti in All the Sonnets of Shakespeare.

 - No audition/some selection possible.